chrisruenes1/LCMotive/README.md

 ## An lightweight user-friendly Ruby MVC and SQL ORM

-LCMotive combines a stripped-down ORM with a no-frills MVC, and is built on Ruby and uses Rack as a response/request interface
+LCMotive combines a stripped-down ORM with a no-frills MVC, is built on Ruby and uses Rack as a response/request interface.

 ### API highlights

 #### ORM
-The SQLObject wraps raw SQL queries so that programmer using LCMotive will never have to write them.
-For example, searching for an object with any number of parameters can be done simply by passing a hash SQLObject#where.
+The SQLObject wraps raw SQL queries so that a programmer using LCMotive will never have to write them.
+For example, searching for an object with an arbitrary of parameters can be done by simply passing a hash SQLObject#where.

 ````Ruby
 def where(params)